-Speaker: Mr. Hickes.
+Speaker: Your second and final supplementary, Mr. Hickes.

 Mr. Hickes: Thank you, Mr. Speaker.
 I thank the minister again for that response.
 Mr. Speaker, I have gone over reports through the Canadian Institute on Health Information and oftentimes, Nunavut's statistics are not able to be reported due to the small numbers of certain categories.
 Oftentimes the expectation to still provide the data is still being expected for Nunavut to be a providing it to the Canadian Institute on Health Information.